 NOTE: At least one patient must be present, otherwise it is not possible to create any case.

-Having selected a Patient, for each new case the surgeon should assign a unique Case ID, for that Patient, and a Case Name (reference associated with this case), left/right side, bone type (Long Bone, Ankle, Forefoot or Hindfoot) and the planning date, followed by optionally entering Notes associated with this case.
+Having selected a Patient, for each new case the surgeon should assign a unique Case ID, for that Patient, and, optionally, a Case Description .
+Other mandatory fields to be compiled are: